darktable-org/dtdocs/content/special-topics/contributing.md

 # format

 This website is authored in pure markdown, using some extensions.
-It is initially designed to work with the Hugo SSG but indended to be portable enough that it can be easily rendered with another application if required.
+It is initially designed to work with the Hugo SSG but intended to be portable enough that it can be easily rendered with another application if required.

-File should be rendered in UTF-8 and should not include any column wrapping.
+Files should be rendered in UTF-8 and should not include any column wrapping.

 # structure